+The observed spatial heterogeneity is expected to generate adaptive divergence by imposing challenges to the organisms inhabiting the area further enhanced by the changing environmental conditions (Grummer et al., 2019; Sandoval-Castillo & Beheregaray, 2020).
+The latter has been held responsible for the recent decline of sardine’s recruitment (Santos et al., 2018) which in conjunction with spawning and larval behavior constitute the main drivers of recruitment variability (Lowerre-Barbieri et al., 2017 and references therein).

-Here, we unveil sardine’s recent evolutionary history in the Western Mediterranean Sea and explore how it has been influenced by environmental fluctuations that reflect environmental heterogeneity or climate change.
-In particular, we examine the role of the seascape in determining the prominence and interrelationships of gene flow and selection ascertaining eco-evolutionary processes and understanding which seascape attributes affect the distribution of genomic diversity within and among sardine populations of the Western Mediterranean and adjacent Atlantic waters.
-Collection and analysis of(Grummer et al., 2019; Sandoval-Castillo & Beheregaray, 2020)(Santos et al., 2018)(Lowerre-Barbieri et al., 2017 and references therein)(Coll & Bellido, 2019)(Diopere et al., 2018; Moody et al., 2015)(Bal et al., 2021) genome wide SNPs allowed the assessment of the species population structure as well as genome-environment patterns of association providing an overall view of both their neutral and adaptive genetic variation.
-Furthermore, we explored whether previous findings in the Western Mediterranean of a North/South gradient in size and body condition (i.e. with Northern sardines being in poorer condition in contrast to the more robust Southern samples) (Albo-Puigserver et al., 2021; Bachiller et al., 2020; Brosset et al., 2017; Coll & Bellido, 2019) can be attributed to either the interplay of genetic content of populations in those areas shaped by migration and gene flow (i.e. admixture) i.e. eco-evolutionary processes, or selection imposed by environmental forcing (both the biotic and abiotic attributes of the areas under study) coming down to genetic content or the environment alone respectively, or their combined effect.
+Considering all the above, and given the fragmented information on sardines biology, ecology and evolution (Coll & Bellido, 2019), with this study we aim to provide a better understanding of the processes affecting sardine populations and to define environmental variables with high impact in shaping the species genomic patterns.
+Given that populations may show evident signatures of local adaptation regardless of gene flow (Diopere et al., 2018; Moody et al., 2015) and that adaptive variation is expected to be maintained in cases where the selection of locally adapted alleles is stronger than the influx of non-locally adapted alleles (Bal et al., 2021), we conducted an exploratory analysis aimed at finding relevant variables to sardine’s adaptive potential as well as to its susceptibility to climate change.
+Analyzing genome wide SNPs within a seascape genomics approach, we evaluated the influence of climatological ocean conditions and their trends, as well as landscape characteristics, biological components and exploitation based on different gear types on the spatial patterns of population genetic structure across the environmentally heterogeneous region of Central – Western Mediterranean and adjacent Atlantic waters.
+This set of variables include both well-established as significant for the species according to literature as well as variables relevant to the species biology that were never tested before.
+Our approach enabled the assessment of the species population structure as well as genome-environment associations by disentangling the patterns of adaptive and neutral genetic variation.
+We further attempted to explain whether observed patterns in size and body condition i.e. the North/South gradient in size and body condition observed in the Western Mediterranean (Albo-Puigserver et al., 2021; Bachiller et al., 2020; Brosset et al., 2017; Coll & Bellido, 2019) reflect random genetic processes and demography, or selection imposed by environmental forcing (both the biotic and abiotic attributes of the areas under study), or their combined effect.

-The methodology and findings of this study (Flanagan, Forester, Latch, Aitken, & Hoban, 2018)offer valuable information for sustainable species management providing valuable clues on the definition and delineation of stocks and their potential to adapt.
-Finally, it may assist the prediction of the evolutionary responses to the ongoing and future climate changes.
+The methodology and findings of this study can contribute to better understand processes shaping population differentiation and to evaluate the adaptive potential of species in response to environmental change.
+It is also anticipated to shed light on how the interplay between natural selection and gene flow affects local adaptation in this broadcast spawner, especially at times of increasing anthropogenic influence on the natural world (Flanagan, Forester, Latch, Aitken, & Hoban, 2018).
+This study can offer valuable information for sustainable species management providing important clues on the definition and delineation of stocks and their potential to adapt.
+Finally, it may assist the prediction of the evolutionary responses to the ongoing and future climate change scenarios.

 Materials & Methods

-Sampling
+Sampling, DNA extraction, library construction and genotyping

-Sardines were collected from 12 different locations across the Western and Central Mediterranean Sea, and the adjacent Atlantic waters (Figure 1).
-Sampling was conducted during scientific surveys (Mediterranean International bottom Trawl Survey, MEDITS and MEDiteranean International Acoustic Survey, MEDIAS) or commercial hauls in the period November 2017 – June 2018.
-During sampling, muscle or fin clip was collected, with a mean muscle sample volume of 0.5 cm3.
-Samples were placed in 96% ethanol and stored at -20°C. A total of 398 fish (166 females, 220 males, and 12 immatures) were collected across the 12 sampling sites.
-Collected samples showed differences in respect to fish total length and weight, especially from two neighboring GSA sampling sites (see Figure 1, Table S1).
+Sardines were collected from 12 different locations across the Western and Central Mediterranean Sea, and the adjacent Atlantic waters (Figure 1), during scientific surveys (Mediterranean International bottom Trawl Survey, MEDITS and MEDiteranean International Acoustic Survey, MEDIAS) or commercial hauls in the period November 2017 – June 2018.
+A total of 398 fish (166 females, 220 males, and 6 immatures and 6 n/a) were collected.
+Samples from two neighboring GSA sites showed differences in respect to fish total length and weight (Figure 1, Table S1).